Accelerated Bachelor’s Degrees

 How Do Accelerated Programs Work?

-• Persons who earned an associate degree and have transfer credits
+• Individuals with an associate degree and transferable credits

-• You started your bachelor’s degree a while ago but never finished
+• Those who initiated their bachelor’s degree but never finished

 • Members of the military